 Recently I purchased a stole at a vintage shop.
 I had to have it, just to get an example of this extraordinary trim, which I then had to figure out how to make.
 This post presents the results.
+Don't miss other Threads techniques like this by purchasing a print subscription which comes with FREE access to our tablet editions.

 Here's a detail, that shows how this sweet little trim can be used to good effect.